 How do I plan my garden layout?

-As this is your chance to tailor your garden to your lifestyle, think about who will use the space, especially if you have children or pets or you’re keen on outdoor entertaining, and consider how these needs might change in the future.
+As this is your chance to tailor your garden to your lifestyle, think about who will use the space, especially if you have kids or pets or you’re keen on outdoor entertaining, and consider how these needs might change in the future.

 Establish a style.
-There’s no shortage of hard landscaping styles, from rustic to sleek and modern.
-In general, hard landscaping tends to be the star of contemporary designs, and the range of materials for such spaces is more extensive – mirror, metal, concrete and painted walls, to name a few – but there is nothing to stop you using these in traditional herbaceous gardens.
+There’s no shortage of hardscaping options that can create a look that’s rustic, sleek and modern, or something in between.
+In general, hardscaping tends to be the star of contemporary designs, and the range of materials for such spaces is extensive – mirror, metal, Corten steel, and concrete to name a few – but there is nothing to stop you using these in traditional herbaceous gardens.

-How do I find a garden designer?
+How do I find a garden designer or landscaper?

-Expect to provide a down payment of 25-35 per cent of the overall cost to secure the contract, and to arrange to pay to remainder in instalments to ensure the job is done to your satisfaction.
+Expect to provide a down payment of 25 to 35 per cent of the overall cost to secure the contract, and to arrange to pay the remainder in instalments to ensure the job is done to your satisfaction.
 Establish a schedule, payment terms and any guarantees for the project in writing.

 By Jennifer Ebert •